JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compiler.md

 ### Feature flags

-Feature flags are separated into their own set to avoid churn of top-level properties as new flags are rolled out and deprecated continuously.
+Feature flags are organized into a separate set to minimize changes to top-level properties as new flags are continuously rolled out and deprecated.

 To enable a feature flag that is disabled by default, specify it in the set, for example: